mui/material-ui/docs/data/material/components/snackbars/snackbars.md

 Here are a few tips to make sure you have an accessible Snackbar component:

-- Based on the [WAI-ARIA guidelines](https://www.w3.org/TR/wai-aria-1.1/#alert), the Snackbar doesn't auto-hide by default.
+- According to the [WAI-ARIA guidelines](https://www.w3.org/TR/wai-aria-1.1/#alert), Snackbars shouldn't auto-hide by default.
   If you use the `autoHideDuration` prop, make sure to [provide sufficient time](https://www.w3.org/TR/UNDERSTANDING-WCAG20/time-limits.html) for the user to process the information displayed on it.

-- All Snackbars are automatically dismissed by pressing <kbd class="key">Escape</kbd>.
-If you have multiple instances appearing at the same time and want <kbd class="key">Escape</kbd> to dismiss only the oldest currently open one, call `event.preventDefault` in the `onClose` prop.
+- The user should be able to dismiss Snackbars by pressing <kbd class="key">Escape</kbd>.
+If there are multiple instances appearing at the same time and you want <kbd class="key">Escape</kbd> to dismiss only the oldest one that's currently open, call `event.preventDefault` in the `onClose` prop.

 ```jsx
 export default function MyComponent() {